JhoselinRam/scigrapher/README.md

     * `"lab"`.
     * `"lch"`.

-> Warning: Interpolation of number outside the `domain` is indeterminate.
+> Warning: Interpolation of numbers outside the `domain` will be indeterminate.

 > Note: The colors defined in the `range` must be in the format `"#rrggbb"`.
 Standard color names are not supported.